 Timeless Ethiopia commits to this by:

-• Having skilled and/or certified guides to guide our guests in sensitive cultural sites, heritage sites, or ecologically sensitive destinations.
+- Having knowledgeable and/or licensed tour guides to lead visitors through delicate cultural sites, heritage sites, or ecologically sensitive destinations.

-• Promoting and advising our guests on excursions and activities which support local environment and biodiversity such as visiting protected areas or environmental protection projects.
+- Encouraging and providing information to our visitors about trips and activities that benefit the local ecology and biodiversity, such visiting protected areas or environmental preservation projects.

 8. TOUR LEADERS, LOCAL REPRESENTATIVES AND GUIDES